cyclus/cyclus.github.com/source/devdoc/make-models/main.rst

   * change the internal references to StubModel to !NewTypeModel
   * add !NewTypeModel.cpp to the list of sources in the top level CMakeLists.txt file
   * add a sub-directory (e.g. NewType) to the Models directory for your models

      * this directory name will become a keyword and should match the model name

-  * create a !StubNewType.h and !StubNewType.cpp file in that sub-directory that are stubs for new models of that type (you may want to copy the files Stub/StubStub.h and Stub/StubStub.cpp)
+  * create a StubNewType.h and StubNewType.cpp file in that sub-directory that are stubs for new models of that type (you may want to copy the files Stub/StubStub.h and Stub/StubStub.cpp)

-     * follow the directions for creating a new model above to make a Stub for your !NewType model
+     * follow the directions for creating a new model above to make a Stub for your NewType model

 All new models types must include:

   * a default constructor that

      * assigns the current value of nextID to the ID member variable and increments nextID

      * assigns a string that matches the model name to `model_type`

      * (for Communicators, this should also assign the correct value to `commType`)

   * a method named 'init' to initialize an instance of the model from an XML node pointer (xmlNodePtr)

      * this method must call the parent class method Model::init(cur)

      * this method should only initialize variables that are NOT members of the parent class

   * a method named 'copy' to initialize an instance of the model from another instance of the same model

      * this method must call the parent class method Model::copy(src)

      * (for Communicators, this method must call that parent class method Communicator::copy(src))

      * this method should only initialize variables that are NOT members of the parent class

   * a method named 'print' to print a description of the model

-     * this method should call the parent class method of the same name (e.g. MarketModel::print())
+     * this method should call the parent class method of the same name (e.g.
+       MarketModel::print())

      * this method should only print information that is NOT part of the parent class(es)

      * this method assumes that a dangling output line (no std::endl) is left from the parent class output

 Other notes on introducing new Model types: